sarbal/BINF_tut/lessons/lesson3.md

 ```

 ## Loops and apply functions
-- Loops, like in most other languages, run while certain conditions are met (while loop)
+- Loops, like in most other languages, run while certain conditions are met (while loop):
 ```
 while (test_expression)
 {
   do_this
 }
 ```
-- example:
+- An example (copy this):
 ```
 i = 10
 while (i > 0)